metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Test-ExecutableFile.md

 ### -TimeOut

-Specify maximum wait time expressed in seconds for virus total to scan individual file.
+Specify maximum wait time expressed in seconds for VirusTotal to scan individual file.
 Value 0 means an immediate return, and a value of -1 specifies an infinite wait.
 The default wait time is 300 (5 minutes).